mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Abstract
 ========

-Version 3.6 of the server introduces support for causally consistent reads.
+Version 3.6 of the server introduces support for causal consistency.
-This spec builds upon the Sessions Specification to define how an application requests causally consistent reads and how a driver interacts with the server to implement causally consistent reads.
+This spec builds upon the Sessions Specification to define how an application requests causal consistency and how a driver interacts with the server to implement causal consistency.

 Definitions
 ===========